dentes/arch/Overview.md

 ---

-**0. Download & Transfer ISO***
+0. Download & Transfer ISO
-  0.1.
-Download the latest .iso
++ Download the latest .iso
-  0.2.
-Connect destination device
++ Connect destination device
-  0.3.
-Transfer .iso to destination
++ Transfer .iso to destination
 ``
     $ sudo dd if=/path_to_arch_.iso of=/dev/sdX ba=1M
 ``
   0.4.
 Boot new device

-**1. Pre-Installation**
+1. Pre-Installation
 1.1.
 Set the keyboard layout
 1.2.
 Connect to the Internet